furkanakcakaya/question-answering-ai-bot/README.md

 pip install pyqt5
 ```

-Than you can easily run
+Then you can easily run
 ```
 python main.py
 ```